Holly Near: Personal life

 I don't know why.
 Just isn't a handle I relate to.
 I include human and civil rights in all that I do.
 I am monogamous.
 I relate to that term.
 I am a feminist.
 If I am with a woman I am a feminist.
 If I am alone I am a feminist.
 If I am with a man I am a feminist.
 And until the one I am with and I part ways, then I am just what I am in that relationship and I don't much think about what I will do next.
 I focus more on what I bring to that relationship.
 It is a full-time job being honest one moment at a time, remembering to love, to honor, to respect.
 It is a practice, a discipline, worthy of every moment.
 I think my feminism and my ability to love has been highly informed by having had lesbian relationships.
 The quality of my life has, without question, been elevated.

 For a brief moment in time I struggled with sexual identity, somewhere in the mid-'80s.
 Then I realized it was the wrong question for me.
 That is not to say it is the wrong question for others.
 It just wasn't important to me.
 So I haven't really thought much about it since.
 I am going to sing lesbian love songs and support gay rights no matter what.
 The rest is public relations.

-Near is dedicated to the rights of LGBTQ communities and continues to work to create a cultural forum for diversity.
-She writes, "For many, sexual identity and/or gender identity is the primary door through which they walk.
-It is what politicized them.
-It is what feeds their emotional and spiritual perspectives.
-I totally honor this.
-Even though sexual preference is maybe 5th or 10th on my personal list of priorities now, I will always work for all of us to have self-determination over our bodies, our identities, our relationship choices."

-In 2014, Near was diagnosed with breast cancer.
-With early detection, she had successful surgery and radiation.

 Awards and honors

-Near has been recognized many times for her work for social change, including honors from the ACLU, the National Lawyers Guild, the National Organization for Women, NARAS, Ms. Magazine (Woman of the Year), and the Legends of Women's Music Award.
+In 1984, Near was one of 11 'Women of the Year' named by Ms. Magazine.

 In 1989, Near received a Doctorate of Humane Letters from World College West in California.

 Near was named among the "1000 Women for the Nobel Peace Prize".

 Near was named as an Honoree for National Women's History Month for 2015.